tobias-loew/flags/presentations/C++Now-2024/flags_slides.md

 <span style="font-size:150%">
 Proclamation:

-All persons whose name is striken out are enemies of the kingdom,<br/> &nbsp;
+All persons whose name is stricken out are enemies of the kingdom,<br/> &nbsp;
 </span>
 </td>